About the Design - from Alan Ury, Fantastic Plastic:

 I feel the challenges of the build were worth it, as this is a first-class model in most respects and worthy of any dedicated Sci-Fi spaceship enthusiasts model collection.

-Successful completion will also bear testament to that modeler’s tenacity, as a “steely-eyed missile-man,” for this is not a beginner’s kit.
-The box art even says so (…for moderate to experienced modelers).
+Successful completion will also bear testament to the modeler’s tenacity, and certify tha he is a “steely-eyed missile-man,” for this is not a beginner’s kit.
+The box art even says so ("…for moderate to experienced modelers").